black-studio/black-studio-tinymce-widget/readme.txt

 = Can't find it in my available widgets =

-Since version 1.3.1 the name of the widget changed from "Black Studio TinyMCE Widget" to "Visual Editor" to enhance user friendliness.
-"Black Studio TinyMCE Widget" is still the name of the plugin, but it was a bit too long and not very intuitive for inexperienced users.
-You may find references to the old name in articles and videos on the web, so don't panic if you don't see the "Black Studio TinyMCE Widget" in your available widgets, just look for "Visual Editor".
+Since version 1.3.1 the name of the widget changed from `Black Studio TinyMCE Widget` to `Visual Editor` to enhance user friendliness. `Black Studio TinyMCE Widget` is still the name of the plugin, but it was a bit too long and not very intuitive for inexperienced users.
+You may find references to the old name in articles and videos on the web, so don't panic if you don't see the `Black Studio TinyMCE Widget` in your available widgets, just look for `Visual Editor`.
 Note: if you are using WordPress in a language other than english you may have a corresponding name translated in your language.

 = Widgets disappeared after migrating or changing the site URL =

-When dealing with a WordPress site URL change it is necessary to face the "serialized fields" issue: data may become corrupted if using a simple search/replace (see the [Codex](http://codex.wordpress.org/Moving_WordPress#When_Your_Domain_Name_or_URLs_Change) for further info).
+When dealing with a WordPress site URL change it is necessary to face the serialized fields issue: data may become corrupted if using a simple search/replace (see the [Codex](http://codex.wordpress.org/Moving_WordPress#When_Your_Domain_Name_or_URLs_Change) for further info).
 This is not an issue specifically related to our plugin, but it affects all the parts (plugins, themes and WordPress core files too) that use serialized data archiviation.
 When changing the site URL, the recommended way is to use the [Search and Replace for WordPress Databases Script](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/), as suggested by the Codex.

 = How to translate widgets using WPML =